 The Ancient High House in Stafford, the largest timber framed town house that survives in England.
 This Tudor, Elizabethan house sits in Stafford High Street and amongst the shops of the modern era.
 It has seen far more than shoppers in its long history, from prestige beginnings to Royal guests.

-Can you imagine, the carpenter and builders had to assemble each side of the house for starters on the ground.
-Numeric markings at every joining parts then put on so that when assembled all went together as it should.
+Can you imagine, the carpenter and builders had to assemble each side of the house for starters on the ground on a huge area.
+Numeric markings at every joining part, then they had to be put on so that when assembled all went together as it should.